simhareddy07/ecommerce/README.md

 I Created an endpoint to receive request from cart page.
 Now, i create an backend endpoint to fetch all the products inside cart with user mail.

+<h1>milestone 21</h1>

+Created an frontend form that will will take address.
+Take country, city, address1, address2, zip code, address type

+<h1>milestone 22</h1>

+Created an backend endpoint that will store the address inside user profile in database.